Anytime 3D Object Reconstruction using Multi-modal Variational Autoencoder: Experiments

 \subsection{Classification}

+The proposed method aims to achieve robust 3D shape reconstruction from the incomplete latent variable whose elements are omitted.
+To handle this issue, it is important to find the modal corresponding to the label of the object with only exploiting the elements that remain from the original vector.
+In other words, the possibility of performing correct 3D reconstruction increases when label classification (or modal selection) using Eq.~\eqref{optimal_label} is successfully performed.
+We evaluate the label classification accuracy by finding the nearest modal with the remaining elements of the latent variable.

-Table~\ref{distance_eval} shows the results of classifications for two split cases.
+Table~\ref{distance_eval} shows the results of classifications for two datasets.
 Classifications are performed using Eq.~\eqref{optimal_label}.
-Since dimensions are assumed to be independent to each other and each element follows a one-dimensional multi-modal prior, the classifications tasks are performed relatively well even in the cases where most of the elements of the latent variables have been lost.
-When a half of the dimensions are lost, the accuracies reached 83\% or more.
-Even the classification is conducted only with 10\% of the elements, the method achieved almost 30\% accuracy.
+In the test time dropout is also applied to the missing elements in the latent space.
+For ModelNet40, our method shows higher accuracy rate compared to AE- and VAE-based methods.
+In our method, dimensions are assumed to be independent to each other and each element follows a one-dimensional multi-modal prior, so the classifications tasks are performed relatively well even in the cases where most of the elements of the latent variables have been lost.
+Interestingly, dropout generally increases the performance for the case of AE and VAE as if we adopt dropout for the classification task, but does not bring certain effects to our method.

+When a half of the dimensions are lost, the accuracies reached 65\% or more for ModelNet40.
+Even the classification is conducted only with 10\% of the elements, the method achieved almost 23.5\% accuracy.
 This indicates that even when the latent variable fails to accurately follow the class-wise multi-modal distribution independently for each dimension, the exact modal according to the label of the object can be estimated with only a few dimensions of the latent vector.
+However, for Pascal3D+, the proposed method performs better but does not show high performance gap compared to the case of ModelNet40.
+We believe that Pascal3D+ only has 10 classes so that it is a little bit easier to perform classification compared to the case of ModelNet40 that has 40 classes.
+Also, Pascal3D+ has high-resolution RGB images as input which is more easier to extract feature-rich information compared to the case of 3D models in low-resolution.

 Compared to the 3D reconstruction, the classification task showed a higher success rate as the task follows a regression for a much simpler multinoulli distribution rather than the multi-dimensional binary estimation for complex 3D grids.